"I've Found a Baby Raccoon! What Should I Do?

 Letting the kids keep or even continue to handle the raccoon is a REALLY BAD IDEA!
 Why?
 There are several reasons: It is against the law; because the raccoon will ultimately lack the necessary survival skills acquired from its mother, it will not stand much chance of surviving in the wild if it is raised by someone other than a licensed wildlife rehabilitator who has experience raising raccoons; the raccoon can carry diseases and parasites that can cause serious illness or even death to your family members and pets unless handled properly; as it gets older the raccoon will eventually become unmanageable and will be capable of inflicting serious bite wounds; and wild animals have nutritional needs that are different from domestic animals – if improperly fed the raccoon may suffer from nutritional deficiencies, some of which can be crippling.

-So, the first thing to do is put the baby raccoon in a secure, warm, and quiet location (see photos and instructions in our PDF).
+So, the first thing to do is put the baby raccoon in a secure, warm, and quiet location.
 For their own safety, don’t let the children handle it again.
 Have the children wash their hands with soap and water and ask them if anyone was bitten or scratched by the raccoon.
 If the children say they were bitten or scratched, or if there is evidence of a bite or scratch that may have been caused by the raccoon, see below.
 If no one was bitten or scratched and the baby raccoon is warm and does not appear to be injured or sick, then it needs to be put back where it came from so its mother can find it.